atomisthq/docs/docs/user-guide/rug/path-expressions.md

         .withStatus("passed")
         .withRepo(atomistRepo);

-const atomistRepo = new new cortex.Repo().withOwner("atomist");
+const atomistRepo = new cortex.Repo().withOwner("atomist");
 ```

 Obviously the benefit is greater when path expressions are complex.

-We can also use functions, rather than constants, to parameterize commonly used subgraphs.
+We can also use functions, rather than constants, to parameterize
+commonly used subgraphs.

-Such reuse is a convenient way of capturing commonly needed structures for materialization as well as narrowing matches, eliminating duplication and ensuring we have one place to keep them up to date.
+Such reuse is a convenient way of capturing commonly needed structures
+for materialization as well as narrowing matches, eliminating
+duplication and ensuring we have one place to keep them up to date.